SAhmadUmass/zendeskclone4/supabaserenamedashinteg.md

 ## 3. Decide Which Pages Will Query Supabase Directly

-**Objective:** Identify where you’ll fetch data within the admin dashboard.
+**Objective:** Identify where you'll fetch data within the admin dashboard.

 **Admin Dashboard Pages:**